 This really was the breakfast of dreams!
 Eating the Ombar in three different ways made the whole occasion very decadent, I felt like a queen sat on my cosy mattress throne.
 Although not all the Ombar Centre flavours did it for me, I definitely appreciated the high quality of the chocolate I was eating, and I really loved how the centres made the whole bar super creamy and melt-in-the-mouth’.
 Plus, being able to say to myself ‘oh but it’s healthy chocolate!’ really helped me feel less guilty about the mountain of food I’d just eaten!

-I love a night out as much as the next girl, but I’m really much more of ‘stay at home with takeout and a movie’ kind of gal.
-Charlie and like to get a selection of snacks for our movie nights, usually some chips n dips, popcorn, wine, and something chocolaty.
+I love a night out as much as the next girl, but I’m really more of ‘stay at home with takeout and movie’ kind of gal.
+Charlie and I like to get a selection of snacks for our movie nights, usually some chips n dips, popcorn, wine, and something chocolaty.
 We knew we had to save our two big bars of Ombar Coco Mylk and Ombar 72% Cacao for such an occasion.
 Luckily Charlie loves dark chocolate, which meant I could have the bar of Mylk all to myself!
 I’m really not over exaggerating when I say the Coco Mylk is the best vegan chocolate I’ve ever had!
-It was so moreish, I just kept eating piece after piece until the I’d nearly eaten a whole bar!
+It was so moreish, I just kept eating piece after piece until the I’d nearly eaten the whole bar!
 I think what I loved so much about it was that I genuinely felt like I was eating the dairy milk chocolate bars that I used to stare at longingly in the supermarket.
-I know it sounds ridiculous, but I always know I’ve found an amazing vegan replacement when I get a bit emosh… this chocolate was so yummy I found myself getting a little teary.
-When you’ve spent years looking, and hoping to find that amazing bar of chocolate that takes you back to childhood days of stuffing your face with chocolate buttons - it’s a pretty good feeling!
+I know it sounds ridiculous, but I always know I’ve found an amazing vegan replacement when I get a bit emosh… When you’ve spent years looking and hoping to find that amazing bar of chocolate that takes you back to childhood days of stuffing your face with chocolate buttons – it’s a pretty good feeling!